What is the Inferior Vena Cava?

 An IVC filter is typically inserted via a catheter into the inferior vena cava, usually through a small incision in the groin.
 Once the danger of blood clots has passed, the filter is usually removed through the use of a snare-like device that latches onto a hook at the end of the IVC filter.
 There are, however, some IVC filters that are designed to be permanently implanted in a patient.

+There are two types of blood clot filters; permanent IVCs and temporary retrievable ones.
 Until 2002, Cook and Bard marketed filters as optionally retrievable.
 This means they could be used for either permanent or temporary implantation.
 If a patient faces a long-term threat from a PE, the filter will typically be permanent.
 If only short-term protection is needed, then a retrievable IVC filter will be used.

 Doctors will usually only recommend the use of an IVC filter if a patient is not a candidate for blood-thinning medication.
 This could be due to an adverse reaction to blood thinners, a recent surgery or some sort of trauma.